What "IBBFA Certified" Means — And Why It Matters

 The CBI is not a course-completion certificate.
 It requires passing two examination components:

-Written Examination: 60 questions covering anatomy and biomechanics, barre technique and methodology, class design principles, cueing and communication, safety protocols and contraindications, and scope of practice.
-The minimum passing score is 70% (42 of 60 questions).
-Questions are randomized from a larger question bank, so each exam is unique.
+Written Examination: 60 questions drawn from a 300-question bank covering anatomy and biomechanics, barre technique and methodology, class design principles, cueing and communication, safety protocols and contraindications, and scope of practice.
+The minimum passing score is 70% (42 of 60 questions correct).
+No two exams are identical — questions are randomized from the bank, so candidates can't share answers or memorize a fixed set.

-Live Practical Evaluation: A 15-minute assessment conducted by an IBBFA proctor via video conference.
+Live Practical Evaluation: A real-time assessment conducted by an IBBFA-trained proctor via video conference.
 The candidate demonstrates teaching competency in real time — cueing technique, exercise sequencing, safety awareness, and professional communication.
-This is not a recorded video submission; it's a live interaction where the proctor evaluates and can ask follow-up questions.
+This is not a recorded video submission; it's a live interaction where the proctor evaluates against a published rubric and can ask follow-up questions if needed.

 The Four IBBFA Specialties